sujoe77/backend/service_prime/README.md

     * describe the streaming solution in [2.6 Streaming solution](#26-Streaming-solution)
     * update other part according to the change

+But of the simplicity, we did NOT further improve the efficiency of PrimeIterator, and adapt the localCahce to the new changes, it can be improved in the future. :)

 # 1. Implementation

 ## 1.0 Project Structure